pa-ra-kram/smart-bambu-a1/README.md

 A smart, WiFi-enabled monitoring and control system for your Bambu Lab A1 3D printer enclosure.
 This project aims to improve safety, convenience, and insight for your 3D printing setup by tracking temperature, detecting hazards, and automating cooling—all viewable from a simple web dashboard.

+> **Note:** Development is currently on an ESP32-E board for ease of prototyping.
+The code and wiring are designed to be easily portable to a smaller ESP32 board with camera (e.g., ESP32-CAM) for final deployment.

 ---

 ## 🚀 Project Overview